TheNeonLightning/Imagin/README.md

 # Imagin
-Prototype android application for determining the color type of a person from a photograph
+Android app for determining the color type of a person by a photo